yash-amd/shark-ai/sharkfuser/README.md

 ### Setup

-Although optional, we recommend using docker as the canonical development setup for a no-fuss quick start, hermetic and reproducible builds, and consistency with CI.
+Although optional, we recommend docker as the canonical development setup for a no-fuss quick start, hermetic and reproducible builds, and consistency with CI.
 Follow [these steps](https://github.com/sjain-stanford/docker.git) to launch an interactive docker container with the required dependencies pre-installed (and skip to the `Build and Test` section below).

 If you prefer a custom setup instead, the following dependencies need to be brought in to build/test Fusilli:

 **Build Requirements:** cmake, ninja-build, clang, lld, IREE

-**Test Requirements:** catch2, lit, FileCheck, iree-opt, iree-compile, iree-run-module
+**Test Requirements:** catch2, lit, filecheck, iree-opt, iree-compile

-Fusilli expects a pre-built IREE distribution to be installed (preferably in `/usr/local/`).
-It uses this to access binaries (like `FileCheck`, `iree-opt`, `iree-compile`, `iree-run-module`) as well as for direct integration of IREE compiler and runtime libraries through the C-API interface.
+Fusilli interfaces with the IREE compiler through the CLI and with IREE runtime through its C-API.
+In the future we may want an alternate C-API integration for the compiler as well but for now running it as a tool with process isolation is useful for general developer ergonomics.
+The IREE compiler is a heavy dependency to build (due to MLIR/LLVM), so we recommend using a prebuilt release either from a python nightly package or shared library distribution.
+The IREE runtime on the other hand is much more lightweight and is designed to be built from source and statically linked in.
+IREE does not export a shared runtime library to allow for maximum flexibility with low-level and toolchain specific (LTO style) optimizations.

-Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html) is through Python (`pip install lit`).
+Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html), [`filecheck`](https://github.com/AntonLydike/filecheck) and the `iree-*` CLI tools is through `pip install`.
 Everything else should be available via `apt` based install.

 ### Build and Test (debug build)